Kilmacoliver loop Walk

 Informations de contact

 The rural parish of Tullahought is situated on the small river Lingam which separates the counties of Kilkenny and Tipperary, and the provinces of Leinster and Munster.
 On this loop you will see views over counties Kilkenny, Tipperary, Waterford, Carlow and Wexford.

-D-E. Take time on the summit to enjoy the circular enclosure of stones and (depending on the weather) the views over counties Kilkenny, Tipperary, Waterford, Carlow and Wexford.
+D-E Take time on the summit to enjoy the views over counties Kilkenny, Tipperary, Waterford, Carlow and Wexford.
 The substantial hill in front of you is Carrigadoon Hill.
-Leaving the burial ground behind, the loop joins a wire fence on its descent - and enters privately developed woodland of broadleaf trees including oak, beech, birch, larch, ash and cherry.
-The trip through the young woodlands is a pleasant one which ends at a metal gate as you rejoin the laneway on which you traveled outward.
+Descend downhill following the fence on the boarder of the field and enter privately developed woodland of broadleaf trees including oak, beech, birch, larch, ash and cherry.
+The trip through the young woodlands is a pleasant one which ends at a metal gate as you re-join the laneway which you travelled outward.